Batman & Robin (film): Development

 While Chris O'Donnell reprised the role of Robin, Val Kilmer decided not to reprise the role of Batman from Batman Forever.
 Schumacher admitted that he had difficulty working with Kilmer on Batman Forever.
 "He sort of quit," Schumacher said, "and we sort of fired him."
-Schumacher would later go on to say that Kilmer wanted to work on The Island of Dr. Moreau because Marlon Brando was cast in the film.
-Kilmer said that he was not aware of the fast-track production and was already committed to The Saint and Heat.
+Schumacher later claimed that Kilmer wanted to work on The Island of Dr. Moreau (1996) because Marlon Brando was cast in the film.
+Kilmer said that he was not aware of the fast-track production and was already committed to Heat (1995) and The Saint (1997).
 David Duchovny stated he was considered for the role of Batman, joking that the reason why he was not chosen was because his nose was too big.

 George Clooney's casting as Batman was suggested by Warner Bros. executive Bob Daly.
-Schumacher originally had interest in casting William Baldwin in Kilmer's place, but chose Clooney after seeing his performance in From Dusk till Dawn.
+Schumacher originally had interest in casting William Baldwin in Kilmer's place, but chose Clooney after seeing his performance in From Dusk till Dawn (1996).
 Schumacher felt that Clooney "brought a real humanity and humor to the piece, an accessibility that I don't think anybody else has been able to offer" and that he strongly resembled the character from the comic books.
 Schumacher also believed that Clooney could provide a lighter interpretation of the character than Kilmer and Michael Keaton.
-As a consequence of time constraints, the costume department repurposed the costume worn by Val Kilmer in Batman Forever for the third act of the film.
+As a consequence of time constraints, the costume department repurposed the costume worn by Kilmer in Batman Forever for the third act of the film.
+Matt Damon revealed in a July 2026 interview that he had been called in to screentest for the role of Robin had negotiations with O'Donnell returning broken down.